CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 }
 ```

-The interface does not require the implementation of any methods, but we
+The interface does not require the implementation of any methods, however you can
 override the `getType` method to have a simpler type name than the actual class name.
-Also, we provide the possibility to add the `FeedbackItem` to a specific collection
+Also, you can provide the possibility to add the `FeedbackItem` to a specific collection
 by overriding the `getCollection` method.

-Within our provider or adapter, we can create a new `RecursiveTextFeedbackItem`
+Within your provider or adapter, you can create a new `RecursiveTextFeedbackItem`
-with the text we want to render:
+with the text you want to render:

 ```java
 RecursiveTextFeedbackItem myItem = new RecursiveTextFeedbackItem("header",
   "The amount of words is counted here");
 ```

-To make this example more interesting, we add the text to the reserved collection `header`,
+To make this example more interesting, you add the text to the reserved collection `header`,
 which means that it will be rendered immediately after the title and before the sub tabs.

 ## AS/MXML Implementation

-On the client site, we have to implement the component that should render
+On the client site, you have to implement the component, which should render
 the new `FeedbackItem` type.

-First, we have to implement a sub-component of class `FeedbackItemPanel`:
+First, you have to implement a sub-component of class `FeedbackItemPanel`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>